 ARTICLE IV – Board of Directors

 Section 4.1.
 Duties; Qualifications; Term.
 The business and affairs of DirectEmployers Association shall be managed by the Board.
-Each member of the Board of Directors must be an employee, agent or other designated representative of a Full-privilege Member of DirectEmployers Association (except as specified in Section 4.20 of these Bylaws).
+Each member of the Board of Directors must be an employee, agent or other designated representative of a Full-privilege Member of DirectEmployers Association.
 Members of the Board shall be designated as Vice Presidents of the Association.Subject to law, the Certificate of Incorporation and the other provision of these Bylaws, and unless a different term shall have been determined by the Members, each Director shall serve for a term two (2) years or until his/her successor is duly chosen and qualified.
 Directors may only be elected to three (3) successive terms.

 Section 4.2.
 Directors Powers.
 Except for those powers conferred upon the Members of DirectEmployers Association by law, by the Certificate of Incorporation or by these Bylaws, the Board shall have and may exercise all of the powers of DirectEmployers Association, including but not limited to the management and control of the property, the election and compensation of its agents and employees, the adoption of regulations, the establishment of committees and/or councils and the delegation to such persons, committees, or councils the setting and collection of its dues, the receipt and disbursement of funds of DirectEmployers Association, preparation of audited accounts of DirectEmployers Association’s affairs, printing and circulation of documents and publication of writings, maintenance of correspondence and communications with other associations interested in similar professional activities provided such correspondence and communication is carried out in accordance with applicable provisions of law, and the devising and execution of such other measures as may be proper and expedient to promote the objectives of DirectEmployers Association and to best protect the interests and welfare of its Members.